harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/aws/aws-deployment-faqs.md

 ### Does Harness support using IRSA with ECS for deployment?

 No, IRSA is not used with ECS.
-Instead, tasks in ECS get their own task roles, which can be set up similarly to IRSA by having a delegate in ECS run with a base role and using STS to assume a secondary role.
+Instead, ECS tasks get their own task roles, which is set up similar to IRSA.
+A delegate runs in ECS with a base role, and STS is used to assume a secondary role.

-### Does Harness support using serverless CLI on a delegate?
+### Does Harness support using Serverless CLI on a delegate?

-Yes, on using the serverless CLI on the delegate, ensure the delegate has the necessary permissions and environment setup.
-This includes adding node/serverless/aws CLI to the Delegate INIT script and managing sts
-/trust configurations appropriately for each environment and service role.
+Yes, using the Serverless CLI on the delegate ensures that the delegate has the necessary permissions and environment setup.
+This includes adding node, Serverless, or AWS CLI to the delegate INIT script and managing STS/trust configurations appropriately for each environment and service role.

 ### Does Harness support conditional input variables based on previous selections?

 No, currently Harness does not support dynamically showing different input variables based on previous selections during pipeline execution.
-Please read more on this in [Stage and step conditional execution settings](/docs/continuous-delivery/x-platform-cd-features/executions/step-and-stage-conditional-execution-settings/#and-execute-this-stage-only-if-the-following-jexl-condition-evaluates-to-true)
+For more details, go to [Stage and step conditional execution settings](/docs/continuous-delivery/x-platform-cd-features/executions/step-and-stage-conditional-execution-settings/#and-execute-this-stage-only-if-the-following-jexl-condition-evaluates-to-true).

 ### Does Harness support displaying inputs only related to selected values in a pipeline?

-No, Harness does not support conditional display of input variables based on previous selections, similar to how selecting an environment displays associated infrastructures.
+No, Harness does not support conditional displaying input variables based on previous selections.

 ### Does Harness support using allowed values for dynamic input options?

 Yes, you can use allowed values to specify different input options for a variable, though it does not fully cover dynamic input based on previous selections.

-###